LevSky22/SmartSearch/README.md

 # Smart Search Router

-A browser extension for Chromium-based browsers that intelligently routes your searches between Perplexity and Google based on your query type.
+A browser extension for Chromium-based browsers that intelligently routes your searches between your preferred search engines based on your query type.

 ## Demo
 ![Smart Search Router Demo](SmartSearch.gif)